 DEQ’s current annual hazardous generator fee has two components:

-An annual activity verification fee = $525 or $300+
+An annual activity verification fee = $525 or $300

-An annual hazardous waste generation fee (includes management method factor) = amount of metric tons waste X $130 X management method factor
+An annual hazardous waste generation fee (includes management method factor) = amount of metric tons waste multiplied by $130 multiplied by the management method factor

 Both parts combine to represent the total fee included on the annual hazardous waste invoice.
 DEQ has a current generator fee cap of $32,500, which applies only to Part 2 of this formula.